Our House

 Carpenter Ant Control

-- Carpenter ant colonies the occur in buildings should be controlled to limit potential damage -
+- Carpenter ant nests in buildings should be treated to limit potential damage -

 Jack DeAngelis, PhD